michalkmet/xp-orange-give-me-a-diamond/NOTES.md

 Pomodoro 4:
 - ✅ DONE UAT2.3: When I pass 5, then I should see "  *\n ***\n*****\n ***\n  *\n"
-- ⚠ TODO UAT2.4: When I pass 6, then I should see null
+- ✅ DONE UAT2.4: When I pass 6, then I should see null
 - ⚠ TODO UAT2.5: When I pass 7, then I should see "   *\n   ***\n *****\n*******\n *****\n  ***\n  *\n"